Dash-Industry-Forum/Events/event.bs.md

 The event/timed metadata API is an interface defined between a “DASH player” as defined in DASH-IF, or a “DASH client” as defined in 3GPP TS 26.247 or ISO/IEC 23009-1 and a device application in the exchange of subscription data and dispatch/transfer of matching DASH Event or timed metadata information between these entities.
 The Event/timed metadata API is shown at Figure 1.

-Note: In this document, the term "DASH player" is used.
+Note: In this document, the term "DASH Player" is used.

-The description of the API below is strictly functional, i.e. implementation-agnostic, is intended to be employed for the specification of the API in Javascript for the dash.js open source DASH player, and in IDL such as the OMG IDL or WebIDL.
+The description of the API below is strictly functional, i.e. implementation-agnostic, is intended to be employed for the specification of the API in Javascript for the dash.js open source DASH Player, and in IDL such as the OMG IDL or WebIDL.
 For example, the subscribeEvent() method as defined below may be mapped to the existing **on(type,listener,scope)** method as defined for the dash.js under **MediaPlayerEvents**.

-As part of this API and prior to any operations, the DASH player provides a list of <var>scheme_id</var>/(<var>value</var>) listed in MPD when it receives it.
+As part of this API and prior to any operations, DASH Player provides a list of <var>scheme_id</var>/(<var>value</var>) listed in MPD when it receives it.
 This list includes all events as well as <var>scheme_id</var> of all timed metadata tracks.
-At this point the application is aware of the possible events and metadata delivered by the DASH player.
+At this point Application is aware of the possible events and metadata delivered by DASH Player.

-The subscription state diagram of the DASH player associated with the API is shown below in Figure 6:
+The subscription state diagram of DASH Player associated with the API is shown below in Figure 6:
 <figure class="figure">
   <img src="Images/eventsubscriptionstatediagram.png" />
-  <figcaption class="figure">State Diagram of the DASH player for the event/timed metadata API.
+  <figcaption class="figure">State Diagram of DASH Player for the event/timed metadata API.
 </figcaption></figure>

-The scope of the above state diagram is the entire set of applicable events/timed metadata streams being subscribed/unsubscribed, i.e. it is not indicating the state model of the DASH player in the context of a single Event/timed metadata stream subscription/un-subscription.
+The scope of the above state diagram is the entire set of applicable events/timed metadata streams being subscribed/unsubscribed, i.e. it is not indicating the state model of DASH Player in the context of a single Event/timed metadata stream subscription/un-subscription.

 The application subscribes to the reception of the desired event/timed metadata and associated information by the **subscribeEvent()** method.
 The parameters to be passed in this method are:

-  - <var>app_id</var> – (Optional) A unique ID for the Application subscribing to data dispatch from the DASH player.
-Depending on the platform/implementation this identifier may be used by the DASH player to maintain state information.
+  - <var>app_id</var> – (Optional) A unique ID for the Application subscribing to data dispatch from DASH Player.
+Depending on the platform/implementation this identifier may be used by DASH Player to maintain state information.

   - <var>scheme_uri</var> – A unique identifier scheme for the associated DASH Event/metadata stream of interest to the Application.
 This string may use a URN or a URL syntax, and may correspond to either an MPD Event, an inband Event, or a timed metadata stream identifier.
 The <var>scheme_uri</var> may be formatted as a regular expression (regex).
-If a value of NULL is passed for <var>scheme_uri</var>, then the application subscribes to all existing event and metadata schemes described in the MPD.
+If a value of NULL is passed for <var>scheme_uri</var>, then Application subscribes to all existing event and metadata schemes described in the MPD.
 In this case, the value of <var>value</var> is irrelevant.

   - <var>value</var> – A value of the event or timed metadata stream within the scope of the above <var>scheme_uri</var>, optional to include.
 When not present, no default value is defined – i.e., no filtering criterion is associated with the Event scheme identification.

   - <var>dispatch_mode</var> – Indicates when the event handler function identified in the <var>callback_function</var> argument should be called:

-      - <var>dispatch_mode</var> = <var>on_receive</var> – provide the event/timed metadata sample data to the Application as soon as it is detected by DASH player;
+      - <var>dispatch_mode</var> = <var>on_receive</var> – provide the event/timed metadata sample data to the Application as soon as it is detected by DASH Player;

       - <var>dispatch_mode</var> = <var>on_start</var> – provide the event/timed metadata sample data to the App at the start time of Event message or at the presentation time of timed metadata sample.

   - <var>callback_function</var> – the name of the function to be (asynchronously) called for an event corresponding to the specified
     <var>scheme_uri</var>/(<var>value</var>).
 The callback function is invoked with the arguments described below.

+Note: ISO/IEC 23009-1 does not include amy explicit signaling for the desired dispatch mode in MPD or timed metadata track.
+In the current design, Application relay its desired dispatch mode to DASH Player when it subscribes to an event stream or timed metadata track.
+In this approach, the scheme owner should consider the dispatch mode as part of the scheme design and define whether any specific dispatch mode should be selected during the design of the scheme.

+Note: (Editor's Note-to be removed at the end of Community Review Period) If any service provider or application developer beleives an explicit signaling of dispatch mode is needed for some use-cases, they are requested to provide such use-case during Community Review Period of this document to DASH-IF for considering introducing a @dispatchMode attribute in MPD and submitting the request to MPEG.

+ the DASH-IF beleives an explicit signaling of the dispatch mode is benifitial and will request MPEG to add the support for it.
+Otherwise, either DASH-IF addes extensions or signaling of the dispatch mode would be considered out-of-band.

-Upon successful execution of the event/timed metadata subscription call (for which the DASH player will return a corresponding acknowledgment), the DASH player shall monitor the source of potential Event stream information, i.e., the MPD or incoming DASH Segments, for matching values of the subscribed <var>scheme_uri</var>/(<var>value</var>).
+Upon successful execution of the event/timed metadata subscription call (for which DASH Player will return a corresponding acknowledgment), DASH Player shall monitor the source of potential Event stream information, i.e., the MPD or incoming DASH Segments, for matching values of the subscribed <var>scheme_uri</var>/(<var>value</var>).
 The parentheses around value is because this parameter may be absent in the event/timed metadata subscription call.
-When a matching event/metadata sample is detected, the DASH player invokes the function specified in the callbackFunction argument with the following parameters.
-It should additionally provide to the Application the current presentation time at the DASH player when performing the dispatch action.
+When a matching event/metadata sample is detected, DASH Player invokes the function specified in the callbackFunction argument with the following parameters.
+It should additionally provide to the Application the current presentation time at DASH Player when performing the dispatch action.
 The parameters to be passed in this method are shown in Table 3 below:

 <figure class="table">
 <table border=1 cellspacing=0 cellpadding=0